In Stock

 Watering

 After planting Allium bulbs, water thoroughly to settle the soil and establish strong root growth.
 As the foliage emerges in early spring, water consistently to ensure the plants remain well-hydrated but not soggy.
 Continue this practice throughout the blooming period.
 Once the blooms begin to fade, gradually reduce watering.
-The bulbs should remain dry during their dormant phase, with watering resuming when new growth appears in late spring of the following year.
+The bulbs should remain dry during their dormant phase, with watering resuming when new growth appears in spring of the following year.
 This approach effectively prevents bulb rot and supports the natural life cycle of the Allium.

 Fertilise

 Incorporate a small amount of complete granular fertiliser or well-broken-down manure into the soil before planting to improve nutrient availability.
 As buds develop, apply a complete fertiliser to support growth.
+Apply fertiliser yearly, just before new growth emerges, using either a complete or a bulb fertiliser to encourage healthy development.

 Pruning